 1. Safety and Comfort:

 Removing fumes from your work environment is important, since these are unhealthy to breathe on a regular basis.
 All products fired in electric kilns contain organic materials that make carbon monoxide and other fumes when they are burned.
 These include clays, glazes, decorating products, decals and the like.
 Fumes released may contain sulfur oxides, hydrogen fluoride and metal vapors, depending on the products fired.
-Carbon monoxide can cause headaches and nausea.
+Carbon monoxide can cause headaches, fatigue and nausea.
 Other fumes can also potentially cause health problems.
 For example, glazes may contain chemicals such as lead and manganese which are not safe, at least in large quantities or on a regular basis.

 Sometimes you may actually notice a smell when you fire your kiln.
 Usually this comes from organics burning out of the clay.
 And if you use newspaper or wood or other structural supports which burn out in the kiln, the smells will be very pronounced.